For SEO and Content Agencies

 Five Strategists.
 Five Frameworks.
 One Brand on the Door.

 From the inside, that looks like flexibility.
 From the outside, your clients are getting different agencies depending on who picked up their account.
 The QBR slides don't match between accounts.
 The renewal conversations sound different.
-The methodology that won the pitch isn't always the one delivering the work.
+The framework that won the pitch isn't always the one delivering the work.

 You're not one agency.
 You're five operating under the same logo.